 We formed our Lived Experience Group in 2019, made up of people living with different forms of dementia and people who have cared for or are caring for loved ones.
 Members of the group act as advocates and ambassadors for the Institute, helping explain what we do and sharing our outcomes with wider networks, to help build a supportive society.
 Members also provide feedback to UK DRI scientists on their research into dementia.

 To date we have seen many benefits of involvement.
-This includes valuable input at launch events, for our communications materials and on key selection panels – including appointing our Director Bart De Strooper and joining the selection panel for our Care Research & Technology Centre.
+This includes valuable input at launch events, for our communications materials and on key selection panels – including appointing our founding Institute Director Bart De Strooper and joining the selection panel for our Care Research & Technology Centre.
 Involving people living with dementia is essential for the human-centred research taking place at this Centre.

 See an example below demonstrating how engagement with people affected by dementia had a significant impact on UK DRI research aim to develop brain stimulation technology for Alzheimer's disease.